OleFass/zero2prod/README.md

 ### About
-This repo accompanies my implementations while following [Zero to Production in Rust by Luca Palmieri](https://www.zero2prod.com/index.html)
+This project reflects my learnings following [Zero to Production in Rust by Luca Palmieri](https://www.zero2prod.com/index.html)
+Instead of *actix-web* the project *axum* as a web framework.